Stability and structural integrity

 Lightweight cladding usually requires sheathing, which increases the shear strength of the wall.

-Thermal insulation is characterized by a heat loss per square meter (u value) of the facade.
-A low U value of less than 0.2 w/m 2 ° C can be achieved by placing 70 to 100 mm thick insulating plates outside the light steel structure and adding mineral wool between sections C. Where feasible, excellent airtightness can be achieved through an external sheathing plate or an internal diaphragm.
+Thermal insulation is characterized by a heat loss per square metre (u value) of the facade.
+A low U value of less than 0.2 w/m 2 ° C can be achieved by placing 70 to 100 mm thick insulating plates outside the light steel structure and adding mineral wool between sections C. Where feasible, excellent air tightness can be achieved through an external sheathing plate or an internal diaphragm.

 In the Modular rocket, the internal panels prevent fires between modules.
 An external sheathing plate and a fire stopper between the modules prevent smoke from passing through the cavity space.

 If Masonry faces are to be used, fireproof blocks must be placed in the cavity between the inner plate of the Light Steel Frame and the outer plate of the Masonry.